EusthEnoptEron/Mangaroll/README.md

 In all directories that are scanned for manga (currently the "Manga" directory) you can place a services.json that contains a list of remote services that may provide manga or comics.

-The file is a simple array of objects, and there are two ways of defining a service: by providing a pair of URLs to an API-compliant web server, or by describing how to directly fetch the images through CSS selectors.
+The file is a simple array of objects, and there are two ways of defining a service: by providing a pair of URLs to an API-compliant web server, or by describing how to directly fetch the images through CSS selectors (see [Service Configs](https://github.com/EusthEnoptEron/Mangaroll/wiki/Service-Configs)).

 ```javascript
 [